peterljq/OpenMMD/Readme.md

 [![language](https://img.shields.io/badge/Language-Python-blue.svg)](https://img.shields.io/badge/Language-Python-blue.svg)

-[OpenMMD](https://github.com/peterljq/OpenMMD) represents the OpenPose-based project that can directly **convert real-person videos to the motion of animation models (i.e. Miku, Anmicius)**.
+[OpenMMD](https://github.com/peterljq/OpenMMD) represents the OpenPose-Based Deep-Learning project that can directly **convert real-person videos to the motion of animation models (i.e. Miku, Anmicius)**.
 OpenMMD can be referred as OpenPose + MikuMikuDance (MMD).
 In short, you record a piece of video with human motions, through this project you will see a 3D model acting the same motions as what you do in the video.

 <p align="center">
 <img src="https://raw.githubusercontent.com/peterljq/OpenMMD/master/Readme%20Materials/OpenMMD-Anmicius-Static.jpg" width="240">